[Solved!] Print Scale to Fit Not Working in Excel

 • Or, click on the Page Setup option available in the print preview.

-• After opening the dialog box, mark on Fit to and insert 1 on the first box.
+• After opening the dialog box, select Fit to and insert 1 in the page(s) wide box.

 Scale to Fit Not Working Problem Fixed